MerosCrypto/Meros/docs/Protocol/Transactions.md

 ### Mint

 Mint Transactions are locally created when Blocks are added to the Blockchain, as described in the Merit documentation, and are never sent over the network.
-They have the following additional field:

-- nonce: The nonce for this Mint.
-The first has a nonce of 0, the second has a nonce of 1...

-Mints have no inputs, yet are considered to be created by "minter".
-It has a single output, whose key is a nickname and whose amount is the amount being minted.
+Mints have no inputs.
+It has one output per reward from the Epochs, where key is a Merit Holder's nickname and amount is the amount being minted to that Merit Holder.

-The hash is defined as `Blake2b-384("\0" + nonce + output.key + output.amount)`, where nonce takes up 4 bytes, the output key 2 bytes, and the output amount 8 bytes.
+The hash is the hash of the Block which created it.

 ### Claim